Get to know safe crib alternatives for small spaces here, including their pros and cons, along with some recommended products.

 I’ve personally used this for my baby until she was 2 months old.

-I think it was a good purchase since we wanted a portable crib whenever we visit my in-laws, hence the pack n play at their place.
-It lasted for at least 10 months.
+I think it was a good purchase since we wanted a lightweight, portable crib whenever we visit my in-laws, hence the pack n play at their place.
+We used it for less than a year because, well my kid hated being in it.

-This has also been the top recommendation on different online parenting forums and groups.
+This has also been the top recommendation for cribs for small rooms on different online parenting forums and groups.

 But of course, it doesn’t come without cons, check some of it below: